Top 14 Things to Do in Reykjavik

 Something to be aware of is that you'll be required to get naked before entering the pools.
 This is not some peculiar ritual but is strictly hygiene-related.
 Showers are separated by sex, but as the chlorine levels in the swimming pools are very low, everyone must wash thoroughly before taking a dip.
 If you try to avoid it, you'll likely be reprimanded by a local or one of the bathing guards.

 Perhaps the best thing about Reykjavik's swimming pools is that you can enjoy them year-round and in every type of weather.
 You can easily relax with a soak in an outdoor hot tub, even if it's 23 F (-5 C) outside and snowing.
-This is one of the fun things to do in Reykjavik for visitors of all ages.
+This is one of the fun things for visitors of all ages to do in Reykjavik!

-You can either choose to visit the spa with the cheapest Sky Lagoon admission ticket.
-The most popular admission ticket to the Sky Lagoon includes their ritual where you can visit the glass sauna, cold mist area, steam bath, and take a cold bath after to rejuvenate.
-If you want a private shower, you can also book the Premium admission ticket to the Sky Lagoon.
+You can either choose to visit the spa with the Sky Lagoon full access admission, which includes their ritual where you can visit the glass sauna, cold mist area, steam bath, and take a cold bath after to rejuvenate.
+If you want a private changing room, you can book the Premium admission ticket to the Sky Lagoon.

 The Sky Lagoon is especially beautiful for watching the sunset or for enjoying the midnight sun.
 If you're lucky during a winter visit, you may even spot the northern lights as they make sure to keep lighting dim during the darker months.